TD Bank home equity review

 Choose from several options, but beware of this lender’s fees and poor reviews.

-If you live in one of the states that this regional bank services, TD Bank offers both a home loan option and a home equity line of credit (HELOC).
-But it doesn’t waive some closing costs that other lenders do, and its reputation with customers is tarnished.
+If you live in one of the states that this regional bank services, TD Bank offers both a home equity loan option and a home equity line of credit (HELOC).
+But it doesn’t waive some closing costs that other lenders do, and its customer reputation is low.

 |Loan products offered||Home equity loan, HELOC|